Richard-wv/stress_sighting_hypothesis/README.md

 ### Feature Engineering Summary

+Due to the absence of meaningful numerical data in our dataset, we had to create additional features in order to prepare for analysis and regression.

-To prepare for analysis and regression, the following features were created:
+The following features were created:

 - **'year'** extracted from the 'datetime' column to serve as a temporal anchor for all analysis.
 - **'sightings_per_year'**: A new summary DataFrame was created by grouping the cleaned UFO dataset by 'year', counting the number of sightings annually.